mongodb/docs/source/includes/mms-console-hosted-users.rst

 .. note::

-   With a self-hosted MMS installation, user accounts and groups are independent from JIRA.
-This is in contrast to the `MMS SaaS provided by 10gen <http://mms.10gen.com>`_, which shares account and group information with the `MongoDB JIRA
+   With MongoDB Management Service On-Prem, user accounts and groups are independent from JIRA.
+This is in contrast to the `MongoDB Management Service provided by 10gen <http://mms.10gen.com>`_, which shares account and group information with the `MongoDB JIRA
    <http://jira.mongodb.org/>`_ instance.